Vidhi-1997/Statistics/README.md

 # Statistics
-Univariant analysis and multivariant analysis with the help of box plot and histogram.
+Inferential statistics, Univariant analysis and multivariant analysis with the help of box plot and histogram.